-How To Budget Your Money in 2018
+How To Budget Your Money

 The budgeting jury is in.
 According to a recent LendingTree survey, 67% of Americans said they anticipate that their finances will improve this year.
 But while we’re feeling most optimistic about paying down our debt, of those who plan to consolidate that debt, 60% haven’t thought about how to go about it.
 That’s where a budget comes in.
 Creating a budget can help provide the order, organization, and accountability you need to achieve your financial goals this year.